Engine-Codes - Generic - B2230

 • Faulty Air Bag Control Module

-|How to Fix the B2230 Code?
+How to Fix the DTC B2230?

-Start by checking the "Possible Causes" listed above.
+Check the 'Possible Causes' listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector pins.

-|What is the Cost to Diagnose the Code B2230?
+What is the Cost to Diagnose the Code?

 Labor: 1.0

-|What are Code B2230 Possible Symptoms?
+What are Code Possible Symptoms?

 • Air Bag Warning Light ON

-|What Does the B2230 Code Mean?
+What Does the B2230 Code Mean?

 The Air Bag Control Module monitors the Air Bag Driver Circuit.
 The Air Bag Control Module sets the OBDII code when the Air Bag Driver Circuit is not to factory specifications.